How To Take Your Little Kids To The Utah Color Festival

 This particular Holi Festival is held on the last weekend in March which means the weather is usually mild and enables you to wear layers.

-Once we got out of the car, we put light colored sweatpants and hoodies on our little kids.
+Upon arrival, just outside the car, we put light colored sweatpants and hoodies over our kids' clothes.
 These were secondhand clothes that we didn't care about too much.

-It is possible to get the powder out of your clothes, but you will have to soak and wash them over and over.
+It is possible to get the powder out of your clothing, but you will have to soak and wash them over and over.

 Even after all the washing, our white and light grey hoodies and sweats were all stained a very pale pink.

-We will just wear them againn when we use those 10 extra bags of color that I bought.
+We will just wear them again when we use those 10 extra bags of color that I bought.
 And maybe these will be our paint fight clothes too.

 Just don't wear your favorite white dress and expect the colors to come out.